Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/schuylkill-yards-usa/index.md

 ## Stakeholders
 <!--  Identify 3-5 key stakeholder organizations or groups.
 The text should be around 50 words, and include a link to the organization.-->

-**Brandywine Realty Trust**.
+**[Brandywine Realty Trust](https://www.brandywinerealty.com/)**.
 The Brandywine Realty Trust is the main real-estate organization in charge of developing and renting out the commercial and residential space.
 The company itself is responsible for 23 million square feet of real estate.
 The trust has also focused on developing emerging American markets like Philadelphia, Austin, and the District of Columbia.
-[Brandywine Realty Trust](https://www.brandywinerealty.com/)

 **Transit Agencies**.
-Amtrak, SEPTA, and NJ Transit have a stake in Schuylkill Yards.
+[Amtrak](https://www.amtrak.com/home.html), [SEPTA](https://www5.septa.org/), and [NJ Transit](https://www.njtransit.com/) have a stake in Schuylkill Yards.
 All three agencies have offices at 30th Street Station.
 30th Street Station is Amtrak’s third busiest station.
 For SEPTA, 30th Street Station is one of three major Philadelphia stations.
 For NJ Transit, 30th Street Station is the only heavy rail terminal in Pennsylvania.
-[Amtrak](https://www.amtrak.com/home.html) [SEPTA](https://www5.septa.org/) [NJ Transit](https://www.njtransit.com/)

 **Universities**.
-Drexel has been an obvious partner in the Schuylkill Yards project.
+[Drexel University](https://drexel.edu/) has been an obvious partner in the Schuylkill Yards project.
 Most of the land that is part of Schuylkill Yards is still owned by the University.
 Drexel also has a major interest in seeing the city as a whole further develop.
-The University of Pennsylvania (UPenn) has a similar interest in the development of Schuylkill Yards.
+[The University of Pennsylvania](https://www.upenn.edu/) (UPenn) has a similar interest in the development of Schuylkill Yards.
 UPenn’s proximity to the project allows for cross collaboration between University researchers and companies at Schuylkill Yards.
-[Drexel University](https://drexel.edu/) [University of Pennsylvania](https://www.upenn.edu/)

 **Healthcare**.
 Due to the life science specialization of Schuylkill Yards the existing medical research centers are important stakeholders.
 There are two major destination hospitals in Philadelphia.
-The first is the Hospital at the University of Pennsylvania.
-The second is the Children’s Hospital of Philadelphia.
+The first is the [Hospital at the University of Pennsylvania](https://www.pennmedicine.org/for-patients-and-visitors/penn-medicine-locations/hospital-of-the-university-of-pennsylvania) (HUP).
+The second is the [Children’s Hospital of Philadelphia](https://www.chop.edu/) (CHOP).
 Both of these hospitals also have extensive research divisions that will likely coordinate with companies at Schuylkill Yards.
-[HUP](https://www.pennmedicine.org/for-patients-and-visitors/penn-medicine-locations/hospital-of-the-university-of-pennsylvania) [CHOP](https://www.chop.edu/)

 **University City District**.
-Schuylkill Yards is part of the University City District(UCD).
+Schuylkill Yards is part of the [University City District](https://www.universitycity.org/) (UCD).
 UCD is a joint economic development council.
 The organization works similarly to a business improvement district, but it does not hold the same designation because UCD also represents non-profits and universities.
-[UCD](https://www.universitycity.org/)

 ## Leadership
 <!--  Conduct one interview with a project leader, and link to a LinkedIn or other profile.
 Provide a brief biography, no more than 75 words.
 Identify 3-5 insights or themes from the interview.
 Feel free to add a photo of the individual here. -->

+### Adriaan Geuze
-**Adriaan Geuze** Adriaan is the founder of West 8.
+Adriaan is the founder of West 8.
 His team was responsible for designing Drexel Square as part of Schuylkill Yards.
 [LinkedIn](https://www.linkedin.com/in/adriaan-geuze-19199812b/)

 **Informal Integrated Communities**.
 One of the biggest challenges with many large scale business parks is the approachability of the site.
 Drexel Square is designed to soften Schuylkill Yards by providing an informal space for people to congregate.
 The hope is that the Square will help prevent Schuylkill Yards from becoming a corporate monolith.

+### Della Clark
-**Della Clark** Della is the President of the Enterprise Center.
+Della is the President of the Enterprise Center.
 The Enterprise Center aims to help promote economic development in West Philadelphia.
 They have specifically focused on providing resources for small businesses in the area.
 [LinkedIn](https://www.linkedin.com/in/della-clark-4973595/)

-**Localism to Globalism** A key tenant of the Schuylkill Yards is to create a service economy surrounding the corporate economy within the office spaces.
+**Localism to Globalism**.
+A key tenant of the Schuylkill Yards is to create a service economy surrounding the corporate economy within the office spaces.
 Many small business owners hope that the project will bring customers to support existing businesses.

+### Vishaan Chakrabarti
-**Vishaan Chakrabarti** Vishaan is the founder of Practice for Architecture and Urbanism (PAU).
+Vishaan is the founder of Practice for Architecture and Urbanism (PAU).
 PAU are the leader designers for the first phase of Schuylkill Yards[LinkedIn](https://www.linkedin.com/in/vishaan-chakrabarti-faia-a004b9113/)

-**A New Downtown for America’s First City** Schuylkill yards is uniquely positioned to fit the “walkable city” mantra.
+**A New Downtown for America’s First City**.
+Schuylkill yards is uniquely positioned to fit the “walkable city” mantra.
 Within 20 minutes you can get to arts and culture (Philadelphia Art Museum), a central business district, regional transit(30th St Station), nature (Schuylkill River Parkway), educational institutions (Drexel & Penn), hospitals (HUP and CHOP).

+### James Timberlake
-**James Timberlake** James is a Partner at the Architecture firm Kieran Timberlake.
+James is a Partner at the Architecture firm Kieran Timberlake.
 His company was responsible for the renovation of the first building in Schuylkill Yards, the Bulletin Building.
 [LinkedIn](https://www.linkedin.com/in/james-timberlake-70bbb9/)

-**Redeveloping an Icon** The Bulletin building was originally designed by George Howe with iconic lettering across the facade.
+**Redeveloping an Icon**.
+The Bulletin building was originally designed by George Howe with iconic lettering across the facade.
 The building would degrade over time, but as part of the Schuylkill Yards it was renovated.
 The new design includes a glass facade with ceramic fit lettering that harkens back to the original text on the building.

 ## Financing
 <!--  Identify at least one financing scheme being used in this project or plan.
 About 100 words is probably a good length for this. -->

-**Qualified Opportunity Zone** The objective of a Qualified Opportunity Zone is to allow for more investment in a distressed community through tax incentives.
+**Qualified Opportunity Zone**.
+The objective of a Qualified Opportunity Zone is to allow for more investment in a distressed community through tax incentives.
 In Schuylkill Yards case, people who invest in tenants have the opportunity to defer taxes on any capital gains from the project until 2026.
 Also, if the person holds their investment for 10 years then no taxes are applied once sold.

-**Keystone Opportunity Zone** The Keystone Opportunity Zone is similar to the Qualified Opportunity Zone, but it is specific to Pennsylvania State and Philadelphia taxes.
+**Keystone Opportunity Zone**.
+The Keystone Opportunity Zone is similar to the Qualified Opportunity Zone, but it is specific to Pennsylvania State and Philadelphia taxes.
 Tenets have the opportunity to get Philadelphia tax abatements on business income & receipts, net profits, real estate, use and occupancy, and sales tax.
 They can also receive Pennsylvania abatements on corporate net income, personal income, bank and trust company share, sales and use, and mutual thrift institution taxes.

 ## Outcomes
 <!-- Identify 3-5 (anticipated) outcomes.
 What will/has the project achieved?
 Thes should not be the same or repeated from elsewhere.
 Use this space to emphasize something different.
 About 50 words per is minimum, but these can be as long as you want/need. -->